neuronsimulator/nrn/neuron/general/ocsyntax.rst

 ~~~~~~~~~~

 Description:
     An expression has a double precision value.
-It usually appears as the left
+It usually appears as the right
     hand side of an assignment statement.
 An expression may be a number,
     variable, function call, or combination of simpler expressions.